MetOffice/Vernier/documentation/Sphinx/build-guide.rst

 Building & Options
 ------------------

-To get started, checkout the profiler repository:
+To get started, checkout the Vernier repository:

 .. code-block:: shell

-   git clone git@github.com:MetOffice/profiler.git
+   git clone git@github.com:MetOffice/Vernier.git
-   cd profiler
+   cd Vernier

 It's also recommended that a build directory is setup, as in-source builds are not supported.
 After this, CMake can then be used to perform a full build.